rita-barbosa/LAPR2-2223/docs/sprintB/us004/02.analysis/Readme.md

-# US 004 - To submit a Request
+# US 004 - To submit an announcement

 ## 2. Analysis